algorithmiaio/danku/competition/README.md

 ## End to end example

-If you want to see how a DanKu contract functions end to end, you can checkout one of the tests in debug mode.
-This will spit out all of the important info in the console to help better understand how DanKu contracts function.
+If you want to see how a DanKu contract functions end to end, you can checkout [one of the tests](../tests/test_danku.py) in debug mode.
+This will spit out all of the important info in the console to help better understand how DanKu contracts work.

 Make sure in `config.py` you change `DEBUG = False` to `DEBUG = True`.